The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: DATA

 In this work, we use galaxy clusters from the fifth data release of ACT \citep[ACT DR5;][]{Hilton_2021}.
 The DR5 catalogue consists of 4,195 galaxy clusters and is one of the largest SZ selected cluster samples assembled to date.
 DR5 covers the redshift range $0.04 < z < 1.91$ and includes 868 newly discovered systems, all within a sky coverage of $13,211$ deg$^{2}$. \cite{Hilton_2021} obtained cluster mass estimates derived from the SZ signal for each cluster, using the mass scaling relation from \cite{Arnaud2010}.
 The total DR5 cluster sample has a $90$ per cent mass completeness limit of $M_{\mathrm{500c}} > 3.8 \times 10^{14} \mathrm{M_{\odot}}$ (at $z = 0.5$) for clusters detected with a signal-to-noise ratio (S/N) $> 5$.

-In order to obtain reliable results, we select galaxy clusters from DR5 with an S/N $> 5$, in the redshift range $0.2 < z < 0.8$.
-The S/N $>5$ cut ensures a purer sample of high-mass clusters (e.g., \citealp{Bleem_2015}).
+We select galaxy clusters from DR5 with S/N $> 5$ measured at a fixed $2.4'$ filter scale (S/N$_{2.4}$ in \citealt{Hilton_2021}), in the redshift range $0.2 < z < 0.8$.
+The selection of this redshift range is based on the available stellar mass depth we can probe using DECaLS photometry (see Section \ref{subsec:Completeness}).
+The S/N $>5$ cut ensures a purer sample of high-mass clusters.
 Below S/N $\approx 5$ detections are more likely to be spurious, i.e. caused by noise fluctuations.
 Additionally, we exclude 9 clusters that were found to have significantly different redshifts ($\Delta z \geq 0.05$) in the recently released ACT DR6 cluster catalogue \citep{Hilton2025}.
 Inclusion of these clusters could impact and bias the cluster SMF in numerous ways, such as incorrect cluster member assignment.
 We provide a list with the details of the removed clusters in Table \ref{tab:Removed_clus_table}.
 After applying the S/N cut and excluding the 9 clusters, we have a remaining sample of 1,654 clusters.
 This sample is further reduced to 568 clusters based on the depth available in optical/IR data from DECaLS (see Section \ref{subsec:Completeness}).
-Of the total sample of galaxy clusters, 264 have spectroscopic redshifts ($46.5$ per cent) and 304 have only photometric redshifts ($53.5$ per cent).
+Of the total sample of galaxy clusters, 264 have spectroscopic redshifts ($46.5$ per cent), and 304 have only photometric redshifts ($53.5$ per cent).
+The spectroscopic redshifts for clusters are obtained from the ACT DR5 catalogue \citep{Hilton_2021}.
 The redshift and mass distributions of our final cluster sample, overlayed on the total distribution of the DR5 cluster sample, are presented in Fig. \ref{fig:CMvsz}.